dspavankumar/dspavankumar.github.io/index.md

 I am Pavan.
 You may have also seen me as _S.
 Pavankumar Dubagunta_ in my work.

-I have recently moved to <em>[Amazon](https://www.amazon.science){:target="_blank" rel="noopener noreferrer"}</em> to work on Artificial General Intelligence.
-Until recently, I lead innovation in speech and conversational AI solutions at <em>[Uniphore](https://www.uniphore.com){:target="_blank" rel="noopener noreferrer"}</em>, focusing on end-to-end speech recognition, personalization, and related areas.
-My responsibilities spanned research, engineering, and taking projects to production, while managing and guiding the team.
+I currently work on optimizing the performance of LLMs at <em>[AMD](https://www.amd.com){:target="_blank" rel="noopener noreferrer"}</em>.
+Prior to this, I worked at <em>[Amazon](https://www.amazon.science)</em> in improving LLM-based speech-to-speech models, and also lead innovation in speech and conversational AI solutions at <em>[Uniphore](https://www.uniphore.com){:target="_blank" rel="noopener noreferrer"}</em>, focusing on end-to-end speech recognition, personalization, and related areas.
+My responsibilities span innovation, engineering, and taking projects to production.
 I am passionate about all aspects of speech and language processing.

 <!-- * * *